ecls-cdm/cdm/docs/index.md

 interchange of medical data has become increasingly important.
-The OMOP CDM, one of the major common data models in medicine, provides a fantastic framework for data collection but, unfortunately, lacks the option to collect ECLS-related data sufficiently.
+The OMOP CDM, one of the major common data models in medicine, provides a fantastic framework for data collection but, unfortunately, lacks the option to collect data related to extracorporeal life support (ECLS) sufficiently.

-With the introduction of specially designed tables tailored to each ECLS circuit component, we can overcome this limitation by providing the tools necessary to comprehensively collect and process data accumulating as soon as patients are put on extracorporeal life support (ECLS).
+With the introduction of specially designed tables tailored to each ECLS circuit component, we can overcome this limitation by providing the tools necessary to comprehensively collect and process data accumulating as soon as patients are put on ECLS.

 The ECLS CDM is...